mienaikoe/ziyu/Chapters/thimlu-found-at-observatory.md

 "Who is this?"
 I stammered with cloudy breaths at two figures in the distance.
 One was Pomri, by her walk, but the other seemed unfamiliar.

-"Thimlu's the name," he said.
+"Jesse's the name," he said.

 Pomri stepped into my recognition and I gave her a cold look of distrust, but she deflected it and brought me her smile, one that told of a plan.

-I asked Thimlu suspiciously, "Why do you want to come with us?
+I asked Jesse suspiciously, "Why do you want to come with us?
 There is danger ahead."

 "If a kaln can..."